RJMorriss/1310-Program1/README.md

     - void printRide()
         - Prints a formatted description of the member variables of the Ride object to the console
         - Calls the printCart member function of its Cart object
+    - void printRideToFile(ofstream&)
+        - Prints all information about the ride and it's cart to the output file at the given filestream
+        - Parameter is the output filestream to the destination file passed by reference

 ### Other Class (Cart Class)
 This class will store information about a passenger cart for a specific ride